 When the Move Media action is started, the tape library closes Random Mode and operates in Sequential Mode.
 Once the operation has been completed, it switches back to Random Mode.
-This behavior is logged on the BS2000 system, see section "Modes of the tape library" on page 64.
+This behavior is logged on the BS2000 system, see section "Modes of the tape library".